ESMercado/Software-QA-Portfolio/API Testing - Postman.md

 Test if API authentication can properly provide an access token and access poitns for updates and delete request.
 In the documentation.
 Testers can use the user name:```admin``` and password: ```password123``` set as a basic authentication in the authentication tab of the collection.

 ![image](https://github.com/ESMercado/Software-QA-Portfolio/assets/170240544/12581f74-7807-4741-aa27-4a269175a3a7)
 #

+You can run the test by downloading the test file

+#
 [Go to Top](#restful-api-testing-using-postman)